spacemeshos/testnet-guide/ffnet.md

 To join the ffnet, you need to run the Spacemesh App on an always-on desktop computer.
 Please ensure that your system meets the [minimum system requirements](requirements).

-1. Download the App installer for your platform and run it to install the App:
+**Step 1.** Download the App installer for your platform and run it to install the App:

 > Windows 10: [Spacemesh Setup 0.0.1.exe](https://storage.googleapis.com/smapp/open_testnet_installers/windows/Spacemesh%20Setup%200.0.1.exe)